-Is your self talk mean, unsupportive, demeaning?
-Do you hear yourself saying things like ‘You’re a fool.’
-‘You’ll never be able to do that.’
-‘You are stuck here forever.’
+Is your self talk mean, unsupportive, harsh?
+Do you hear yourself saying things like ‘I'm a fool.’
+‘I’ll never be able to do that.’
+‘I am stuck here forever.’

 You probably wouldn’t tell a friend they are a fool; that they’ll never be able to achieve something, or that they are stuck in a horrible situation / job / relationship forever.